 Why You Don’t Need a Microwave

 For years, I thought a microwave was an absolute kitchen essential.
 It had always been there, taking up a huge chunk of my counter, humming away while reheating leftovers, softening butter, or making those late-night instant noodles.
+But as I dove deeper into my spring cleaning challenge, I asked myself a simple question: Do I actually need this?

-And the answer surprised me.
+The answer surprised even me.

 Microwave vs. Smart Kitchen Organization